-- Two units at a multi-family building at 3250 Southwest Avalon Way. - A single-family residence on 40th Avenue Southwest. - Upper floor units at the multi-family building at 4100 Southwest Alaska Street. - Upper floor units at the multi-family building at 5000 California Avenue Southwest.
+- A single-family residence on 40th Avenue Southwest - Upper-floor units at the multi-family building at 4100 Southwest Alaska Street - Upper-floor units at the multi-family building at 5000 California Avenue Southwest

 The noise impact at the single-family residence on 40th Avenue Southwest is due in part to the double crossover and requires special trackwork mitigation in addition to the sound wall.
-The remaining sites would be considered for sound insulation as needed, but the buildings at 3250 Southwest Avalon Way and 4100 Southwest Alaska Street are newer construction and would be equipped with double-pane windows.
+The remaining sites would be considered for sound insulation as needed, but the buildings at 4100 Southwest Alaska Street are newer construction and would be equipped with double-pane windows.
 The multi-family building at 5000 California Avenue Southwest was constructed in 1984 and had a major remodel performed in 2018 that may have included installation of improved windows.
 If this alternative is selected, additional testing may be performed at each of these buildings.
 The purpose of the testing would be to determine the interior noise levels from transit operations and to verify that they meet the Department of Housing and Urban Development requirements for residences or to provide recommended structural improvements.
-With the sound walls, special trackwork, and building insulation as needed, the interior noise levels would be within Department of Housing and Urban Developments would be within Department of Housing and Urban Development requirements for residences or to provide recommended structural improvements, and all noise impacts would be mitigated.
-Table 7-13 summarizes the sound walls for Preferred Alternative WSJ-1.
+With the sound walls, special trackwork, and building insulation as needed, the interior noise levels would be within Department of Housing and Urban Development requirements, and all noise impacts would be mitigated.
+Table 7-16 summarizes the sound walls for Alternative WSJ-1.